ILLGrenoble/webx-router/README.md

  The following projects assist in the development of WebX:
  - [WebX Dev Environment](https://github.com/ILLGrenoble/webx-dev-env) This provides a number of Docker environments that contain the necessary libraries and applications to build and run a WebX Engine in a container.
 Xorg and Xfce4 are both launched when the container is started.
 Mounting the WebX Engine source inside the container allows it to be built there too.
- - [WebX Dev Workspace](https://github.com/ILLGrenoble/webx-dev-workspace) The WebX Dev Workspace regroups the WebX Engine, WebX Router and WebX Session Manager as git submodules and provides a devcontainer environment with the necessary build and runtime tools to develop and debug all three projects in a single docker environment.
+ - [WebX Dev Workspace](https://github.com/ILLGrenoble/webx-dev-workspace) The WebX Dev Workspace regroups the WebX Engine and WebX Router as git submodules and provides a devcontainer environment with the necessary build and runtime tools to develop and debug all three projects in a single docker environment.
 Combined with the WebX Demo Deploy project it provides an ideal way of developing and testing the full WebX remote desktop stack.

 ## Development

-The WebX Router is designed to be built and run in a Linux environment and runs in connection with a WebX Session Manager process.
-It spawns WebX Engine processes that connect to Xorg displays.
+The WebX Router is designed to be built and run in a Linux environment.
+It spawns Xorg, Window Manager and WebX Engine processes.
 Development can be made directly on a linux machine providing the relevant libraries are installed or (as recommendd) development can be performed within a devcontainer.

 ### Building and running from source on a linux machine